Journal: Hannibal, Missouri, evening of July 31st, 2017

 Hannibal, Missouri, evening of July 31st, 2017

 When I arrive in Hannibal (from New Salem via the 72 West), it’s in the soft light of early evening.
 It’s still pretty warm, the road food I brought with me, celery, peanut butter, apples, are softened, wilted from the heat of the day.
 The car’s air conditioning is good but I find I need to alternate with fresh air, even when it’s hot.
-The conditioned air is refreshingly dry on these muggy midwest summer days but from after sitting in it for too long, I feel suddenly as if I’m desiccating.
+The conditioned air is refreshingly dry on these muggy midwest summer days but after sitting in it for too long, I feel suddenly as if I’m desiccating.
 Then the windows come down.

 I’m in an excited mood.
 There’s always a feeling of discovery in crossing a river, I think, even in these days when wide, smooth highway bridges can make you forget to notice what you’re passing over one.
 When you do notice, though, you get the feeling that a river crossing is significant, like an anniversary or a holiday.
 River crossings used to be difficult, and something deep within us remembers that.
 Anniversaries, holidays, rivers are all markers that remind us, with a jolt, that though we once came from someplace, sometime, we’re now somewhere else, sometime later.
 We humans like these markers and boundaries.
 They place us so that, for a moment at least, we’ve on one shore or another, no longer adrift.